-Our diversification strategy, the strong internationalisation process and ever-growing size of the Group bring with them new challenges requiring a dynamic training policy, through which our professionals increase the knowledge and skills they need for the highest positions of content and responsibility.
-Training processes are also essential for our internal promotion culture, which requires flexible, multi-disciplinary profiles, capable of extrapolating to the Group the knowledge acquired in different areas and companies.
-This policy reverts favourably to boost the enrichment and multicultural nature of the organisation.
+Our diversification strategy, the strong internationalisation process and ever-growing size of the Group bring with them new challenges requiring a dynamic training policy, through which our professionals can acquire and enhance the skills and expertise they need for positions with greater duties and responsibilities.
+Training is also a key factor in our internal promotion culture, which requires flexible, multi-disciplinary profiles capable of extrapolating to the Group the knowledge acquired in different companies and divisions.
+This policy enriches and boosts the multicultural nature of our organisation.

-In 2007 we invested more than one and a half million euro in the personal and professional furtherance of our employees.
+During 2008, we invested almost one and a half million euro in an ambitious training plan of more than 42,000 hours, to further the personal and professional development of 50% of our workforce.